Bookworm-bit/polynomial-equation-solver/README.md

 # polynomial-equation-solver
-Done with synthetic division and rational zero test
+Done with synthetic division and rational root theorem